Curried Cream of Cauliflower Soup

 - Working in batches, transfer the soup to a blender and puree until smooth.
 Return pureed soup to pot and return to heat.
 Add cayenne pepper and season with salt and pepper.
 Keep over low heat while preparing the apple garnish (see below).

-- Add apple dice and one tablespoon of water to a small saucepan over medium heat.
+- Apple Garnish: Add apple dice and one tablespoon of water to a small saucepan over medium heat.
 Add the saffron and curry powder, mix with a spoon, cover with a lid, and allow to cook for another 2-3 minutes until slightly soft.
 Season with salt.

 - Serve soup piping hot with a spoonful of apple garnish and drizzle of olive oil.